trungcaot/awesome-micro-frontends/README.md

 # awesome-microfrontends

 > A curated list of awesome things related to Micro-frontends.
-If you appreciate the content 📖, support projects visibility, give 👍| ⭐| 👏
+If you appreciate the content 📖, support projects visibility, give 👍| ⭐| 👏, or buy me a coffee!

 ## Mind map of Micro-Frontends
 ![alt text](/images/Microfrontends_v1.0.0.png)